-In some countries, employers do add salary ranges in the job descriptions, giving you a good indication on what you can ask for in your salary negotiation.
-In Germany however, it is very unlikely job seekers will find that information in a job ad.
-This makes it difficult to assess the salary expectation and compare to the market average.
+In some countries, employers do add salary ranges in the job descriptions, giving you a good indication of what you can ask for in your salary negotiation.
+In Germany, however, it is very unlikely jobseekers will find that information in a job ad.
+This makes it difficult to assess the salary expectation and compare it to the market average.

 Based on our experience as recruiters, we have compiled three tips that will help you find the right salary you should ask for.

 1. Start with a salary check on Google